gopala-kr/ldr/backend_developmkent.md

 ***********

-There are thousands of tutorials and blogs on spring, but for experienced developers official doc is the best material to dive in. spring official doc has best step by step guide to understand some core concepts with code examples:
+There are thousands of tutorials and blogs on spring, I think for experienced developers official doc is the best material to dive in. spring official doc has best step by step guide to understand some core concepts with code examples:

 <br>